TrellixVulnTeam/kivynew_IDV1/README.md

 # kivynew
-Practice working with rounded corners.
+Practice working with rounded corners and working on menu filechoosers.